US warns it will defend ally if China violates sea ruling - ExBulletin

 US warns it will defend ally if China violates sea ruling

+We again call on the PRC to uphold its obligations under international law and cease its provocative behavior, US Secretary of State Antony Blinken said, using the acronym of China’s official name.

+We again call on the PRC to uphold its obligations under international law and cease its provocative behavior, US Secretary of State Antony Blinken said, using the acronym of China’s official name.

-MANILA US Secretary of State Antony Blinken has called on China to comply with a 2016 arbitration award that invalidated Beijing’s sweeping territorial claims in the South China Sea and warned that Washington is obligated to defend the ally of the Philippines Treaty if its forces, ships or aircraft are attacked in disputed waters.
+US Secretary of State Antony Blinken has renewed a call for China to comply with a 2016 arbitration award that invalidated Beijing’s sweeping claims in the South China Sea and warned that Washington is obligated to defend the treaty ally Philippines if its forces, ships or aircraft are attacked in disputed waters.

-Blinkens’ statement, released by the US Embassy in Manila on Tuesday, came on the sixth anniversary of the 2016 ruling by an arbitral tribunal set up in The Hague under the Convention of United Nations on the Law of the Sea after the Philippine government complained in 2013 about Chinas growing aggressive actions in disputed waters.
+Mr. Blinken’s statement, released by the US Embassy in Manila on July 12, was issued on the sixth anniversary of the 2016 decision by an arbitral tribunal set up in The Hague under the United Nations Convention on the Law of the Sea after the Philippine government complained in 2013 about China’s increasingly aggressive actions in the disputed sea.

 China did not participate in the arbitration, dismissed its decision as a sham and continues to defy it, embroiling it in territorial disputes with the Philippines and other Southeast Asian claimant states in recent years. .

-We again call on the PRC to uphold its obligations under international law and cease its provocative behavior, Blinken said, using the acronym of China’s official name, the People’s Republic of China.
+We again call on the PRC to uphold its obligations under international law and cease its provocative behavior, Blinken said, using the acronym of China’s official name.

-We also reaffirm that an armed attack on Philippine armed forces, government vessels, or aircraft in the South China Sea would invoke the mutual defense commitments of the United States under the 1951 United States-Philippine Mutual Defense Treaty.
-Blinken said.
+We also reaffirm that an armed attack on Philippine armed forces, government vessels, or aircraft in the South China Sea would invoke the mutual defense commitments of the United States under the 1951 United States-Philippine Mutual Defense Treaty. said Mr. Blinken.

-There was no immediate reaction from Beijing.
-But Chinese Foreign Minister Wang Yi told a press conference in Malaysia’s administrative capital, Putrajaya, that China was speeding up talks with the Association of Southeast Asian Nations, which includes the Philippines and three other requesting states, to propose a non-aggression pact called a code. of conduct to transform the South China Sea into a sea of peace and cooperation.

-We will oppose bloc confrontation and Cold War mentality, Wang told reporters after meeting his counterpart in Malaysia, the last leg of his journey through Southeast Asia.
-He didn’t answer any questions.

-The potential flashpoint has become a key front in the US-China rivalry.

-Washington does not claim the disputed waters, but has deployed Navy ships and Air Force jets to patrol the waterway for decades and says freedom of navigation and overflight is in the national interest of the United States.
+Washington does not claim the disputed waters, but has deployed its Navy ships and Air Force jets to patrol the waterway for decades and says freedom of navigation and overflight in the area challenged is in the national interest of the United States.
 This drew angry reactions from China, which accused the United States of interfering in a purely Asian dispute and warned it to stay away.

-Philippine Foreign Minister Enrique Manalo said on Tuesday that the arbitration ruling will be a pillar of his new government’s policy and actions in the disputed region and rejected attempts to undermine the incontrovertible ruling.
+Philippine Foreign Minister Enrique Manalo said on Tuesday that the arbitration ruling would be a pillar of the new administration’s policy and actions in the disputed region and dismissed attempts to undermine the incontrovertible ruling.

 These conclusions are no longer within the reach of denial and refutation and are conclusive because indisputable.
 Pricing is final, Manalo said in a statement.

-We strongly reject attempts to undermine or even erase it from law, history and our collective memories, said Manalo, who did not directly name China.
+We strongly reject attempts to undermine or even erase it from law, history and our collective memories, said Manalo, who did not name China but clearly alluded to it.

-The new Philippine President Ferdinand Marcos Jr. took office June 30 after a landslide election victory.
+China would likely disapprove of Mr. Manalo’s declared policy stance for the administration of President Ferdinand Marcos Jr., who took office on June 30 after a landslide election victory.

-But he said in January before winning the presidency that since China refused to recognize the decision, Duterte’s policy of diplomatic engagement is really our only option.
+But in an interview with DZRH radio network in January before winning the presidency, Marcos Jr. said that since China refused to recognize the decision, it will not help settle disputes with Beijing, so this option is not available to us.
+Marcos Jr. said then that Mr. Duterte’s policy of diplomatic engagement with China was really our only option.
+He faced calls on Tuesday asking China to comply with the arbitration award and reverse Mr Duterte’s soft approach that undermined the Philippines’ sovereignty in the disputed sea.

-Dozens of left-wing activists and workers protested outside the Chinese consulate in Manilas Makati’s financial district on Tuesday, calling on Beijing to respect the arbitration decision and for Marcos Jr. to defend the country’s territory and sovereign rights in South China Sea.
+Dozens of left-wing activists and workers protested outside the Chinese consulate in Manila’s Makati financial district on Tuesday, calling on Beijing to respect the arbitration decision and for Marcos Jr. to defend the territory and sovereign rights of the country in the South China Sea.

-Associated Press reporters Joeal Calupitan and Aaron Favila in Manila and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.

 Sources